HarleyCoops/smolThinker-.5B/ReadMe.md

 ### 5. Reward Functions and Answer Extraction

 - **Primary Reward:**
-  The `correctness_reward_func` compares the model’s extracted answer with the ground truth using a small tolerance to account for floating-point inaccuracies.
+  The `correctness_reward_func` compares the model's extracted answer with the ground truth using a small tolerance to account for floating-point inaccuracies.

 - **Adapting Answer Extraction:**
   Modify or create an extraction function (e.g., `extract_openr1_answer`) to adapt to the output format from Open-R1.